 Another interesting characteristic of digital workplaces is security.
 As a central piece in your technology infrastructure, it can help set security throughout all the solutions used by your company - by consolidating access and permissions; you can manage users, roles, and permissions to specific sets of applications, data, or even specific processes.
 This helps to better manage which users and groups have access to which systems and applications, adding a new layer of security.
 Think of traditional models, where connecting to an internal network was enough to have access to an application; in today's connected world, that model may carry vulnerabilities.
 For large organizations and enterprises, having a zero-trust security model is key to being able to operate fully and in remote locations with all the comfort of being protected.

 5. They can engage business partners and clients

-In sum, “Digital workplace” is a relatively new concept and there are many ways to approach it.
-As a firm that has engaged with technology and business for more than 10 years, we can tell you that understanding your needs -and the needs of the people that work with you – is key to defining the type of solution that will fit your company better.
+The "Digital workplace" is a relatively new concept, and there are many ways to approach it.
+As a firm that has engaged with technology and business for more than 10 years, we can tell you that understanding your needs -and the needs of the people that work with you - is key to defining the type of solution that will fit your company better.
 There are no mistakes in this field: only unexplored business potential.
-If you want to talk about how to start tackling your road towards a modern digital workplace, drop us a line.
+If you want to talk about how to start tackling your road toward a modern digital workplace, drop us a line.